-Certificate Course on Organic Farming 2014-15. for details please see Trainings
+Certificate Course on Organic Farming.
+For details please see Training

 > View all news

 National Project on Organic Farming (NPOF) is a continuing central sector scheme since 10th Five Year Plan.
 Planning Commission approved the scheme as PILOT project for the remaining two and half years of 10th plan period with effect from 01.10.2004 with an outlay of Rs.
 57.04 crore.
 The scheme is continuing in the 12th Plan.